g-dusing/Cancer-Detection/README.md

-# Ovarian-Cancer-Detection
+# Cancer-Detection
-Implementation of KNN and SVM on ovarian cancer images
+Implementation of KNN and SVM on cancer ultrasound images